merdok/homebridge-webos-tv/README.md

   - Set an array of objects as the value.
 An object needs to have the following properties:
     - *sequence* - an array of remote control keys.
 For possible values see `remoteControlButtons` above,
     - *name* - an optional name,
     - *interval* - an optional interval beetwen sequence actions.
+Can be a single value or an array of values.
 Default is 500ms
 - `soundOutputButtons` [optional]
 Wheter the sound output buttons service is enabled.
 This allows to switch between sound outputs on the TV. **Default: "" (disabled)**
   - Set an array of sound outputs as the value.
 Example values are: